dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/microsoft-logins.md

 * Select **New registration**
 * Enter a **Name**.
 * Select an option for **Supported account types**.  <!-- Accounts for any org work with MS domain accounts.
 Most folks probably want the last option, personal MS accounts -->
 * Under **Redirect URI**, enter your development URL with `/signin-microsoft` appended.
 For example, `https://localhost:44389/signin-microsoft`.
-The Microsoft authentication scheme configured later in this sample will automatically handle requests at `/signin-microsoft` route to implement the OAuth flow:
+The Microsoft authentication scheme configured later in this sample will automatically handle requests at `/signin-microsoft` route to implement the OAuth flow.
 * Select **Register**

 ### Create client secret